j5bs8/Snake/README.md

   - draw_score() method draws last result score after game over
   - draw() method which draws menu

+By pressing SPACE you can restart the game at any state

-This is my first experience in creating game with OOP structure so please don't judge to much) Enjoy!
+This is my first experience in creating game with OOP structure so please don't judge to much)

+Enjoy!